CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions

-\paragraph{Q6: Can VLMs count completed cycles?} Rather than counting specific cycles in the video, we evaluate the model's capabilities to detect a cycle and count the number of passes that cycle completed within the video, for example, how many times an object orbits around its center. \Cref{tab:counting-occurence} shows the accuracies and the MAE, and how all tested models fail at counting the cycle passes with MAEs at or above one.
+\paragraph{Q6: Can VLMs count completed cycles?} Rather than counting specific cycles in the video, we evaluate the model's capabilities to detect and count cycles within the video, for example, how many times an object orbits around its center. \Cref{tab:counting-occurence} shows accuracies and MAE, and how all tested models fail at counting the cycle passes (MAEs at or above one).

 \paragraph{Q7: Can VLMs count the number of frames a cycle takes to complete?} As shown in \Cref{tab:frames}, all models have an accuracy of less than 0.5\% and an MAE of approximately 100 frames.
 This is due to the fact that, upon introspecting the individual answers, we can see that all models in almost all questions predict a number of frames within the range of 0 to 20.
 This explains the average MAE of around 100, which is roughly the difference between the average ground truth and the prediction interval.
 Hence, the tested VLMs are unable to sum up the number of frames within which an event occurs, and may be biased by the frame number observed during training.